|Luxury Rating:||3.8 / 5|

-While the Amex Gold is not the most expensive rewards card in the CreditCards.com database (that distinction belongs to The Platinum Card® from American Express), it’s one of the pricier options, with the vast majority of rewards cards charging a lower annual fee.
+While the Amex Gold is not the most expensive rewards card in the CreditCards.com database (that distinction belongs to The Platinum Card® from American Express), it’s one of the pricier options, with the vast majority of rewards cards charging a lower annual fee and not varying much in rewards potential.
 Keep in mind, however, that this annual fee will likely be worth it if you make the most of the card.
 That said, it’s certainly a high maintenance card that will require an adept understanding of point valuations.

 See related: When are credit card annual fees worth it?